DiRitsu/diritsu.github.io/_posts/2026-03-20-vxlan-evpn-stp.md

 Hello.

 I want to start this blog as a reminder to myself of what problems and solutions were encountered during some of the worst searcing and testing sessions.
-And what can be better than his majesty broadcast storm.
+And what can be better to start with than his majesty broadcast storm.

 For the external switches EVPN/VXLAN fabric usually looks like a one big L3 switch.
 BGW can use L3 external ports, but standard core-to-fabric connection?
-There is a standard SVI way, redundant connections, but the problem:
+There is a standard SVI way, redundant connections, the problem is:

 Fabric will happily create a loop.

-STP if not disabled already has different switch ID on different fabric switches. so no ports are blocked.
+STP, if not disabled already, has different switch ID on different fabric switches.
+So no ports are blocked.
 BPDUs are not transferred via fabric so there is no way core switch knows that there is a loop.

 This is not a new theme as you can see it in the useful [ipspace blog](https://blog.ipspace.net/2019/02/loop-avoidance-in-vxlan-networks/).